TheJakartaPost

 F

-span class="inline inline-center">Family visit: Australian Raji Sukumaran (left) leaves Kerobokan Prison in Bali after visiting her son Myuran Sukumaran, who is a death-row prisoner, on Monday.
+span class="caption">Family visit: Australian Raji Sukumaran (left) leaves Kerobokan Prison in Bali after visiting her son Myuran Sukumaran, who is a death-row prisoner, on Monday.
 President Joko '€œJokowi'€ Widodo rejected a clemency request from Sukumaran on Dec.
 30, 2014, paving the way for his execution along with Andrew Chan, his convicted co-ringleader in a drug smuggling case, whose clemency request was denied on Jan.
 17. Chan and Sukumaran are among nine Australians who were arrested in 2005 on charges of attempting to smuggle 8.3 kilograms of heroin to Australia from Bali.
 (AP/Firdia Lisnawati)

 Your Opinion Matters